 Every year, more and more of the world’s brightest minds are choosing to study in Canada.
 These international students and graduates are provided with increased opportunities to transition to permanent residence, and the latest improvements to the CRS reflect this.
 Canada’s Immigration Minister, John McCallum, recently said that international students are ‘the cream of the crop, in terms of future Canadians,’ and added that these candidates had until now been ‘shortchanged’ by the Express Entry system, which was first introduced by the previous government in January 2015.

-More so than ever before, education is a pathway to permanent residence.
+More so than ever before, education is a pathway to permanent residency.

 As of November 19, candidates who have completed a post-secondary program of three years or more in Canada, such as a bachelor’s degree, will get a 30-point bonus, as well as candidates who have completed a master’s degree, a doctorate, or a study program at the entry-to-practice professional degree level in Canada.